 "Recently the Australian Federation has disbanded or got in trouble; I am not quite sure which."

 The Armed Forces Federation of Australia was founded in 1984 and ceased operations at the end of 2006.
-It was nonsense to suggest that it had "got into trouble".
-Having chosen to offer evidence on the subject, Mr Twigg ought to have known that the Defence Force Welfare Association (DFWA - founded 1959) and Defence Reserves Association (founded 1969) both continue to represent Australian personnel and are recognized by the Chain of Command of the Australian Defence Force (ADF).
+It was surely disingenuous to suggest that it had "got into trouble".
+Having chosen to offer evidence on the subject, Mr Twigg should have known that the Defence Force Welfare Association (DFWA - founded 1959) and Defence Reserves Association (founded 1969) both continue to represent Australian personnel and are recognized by the Chain of Command of the Australian Defence Force (ADF).

 DFWA's website gave an eloquent explanation of the need for representation, and why serving personnel should join the Association.
 From the DFWA website (2008):

 WHY THE "SYSTEM" DOESN'T WORK AND WHY YOU SHOULD JOIN DFWA - NOW!

 (THIS ARTICLE SHOULD BE READ BY EVERY MEMBER OF THE ADF)

 With the demise of Armed Forces Federation of Australia (ArFFA), once again members of the Australian Defence Force have no formal industrial protection.
 Within their industrial climate this is not necessarily an issue of major concern as the ADF is, in the main, a considerate and thoughtful employer.

 Nevertheless ... additional oversight of the welfare and working conditions of the members of the ADF has always been necessary...
 As the name implies, DFWA’s prime aim is to advocate better conditions of service for both serving and former members of the ADF.
 Its membership is made up of both serving and former members of the Defence Force who maintain an affinity for the Services and are willing to contribute their time on a voluntary basis.

 With the disbanding of ArFFA we are now redoubling our efforts to provide an independent voice for serving members.